dgraph-io/dgraph-docs/content/get-started/index.md

 3. Click **Run** to execute the mutation.

-Have a look at DGraph response in the JSON tab:
+View the Dgraph response in the JSON tab:

 ```dql
 {